HIC - Housing Inventory Count

 HP - Homelessness Prevention

 The HIC is a point-in time inventory of projects within CoC projects that provide beds and units dedicated to serving persons who are homeless.
 It is intended to provide HUD and CoCs with information about the shelter and housing capacity of homeless crisis response systems.
-It should reflect the number of beds and units available on the night designated for the count that are dedicated to serve persons who are homeless (and, for permanent housing projects, persons who were homeless at entry),per the HUD homeless definition.
+It should reflect the number of beds and units available on the night designated for the count that are dedicated to serve persons who are homeless per the HUD homeless definition.
+For permanent housing projects, it will reflect persons who were homeless at entry and awaiting placement on the night of the count.

 The HIC Report is required for the following project types: